 Specialist National Archives’ staff are delegated under the Archives Act to examine records and make decisions about whether they can be released.
 When reviewing records for any continuing sensitivities, the Archives examiner takes into account which agency created the record, the circumstances under which the information was created or obtained, and the age of the information.
 To promote objectivity and consistency in decision making, examiners refer to guidelines on the interpretation and application of the Archives Act.

 While most examination is completed within a month, it may take up to 90 business days and sometimes longer to examine some files.
 If we have not given you a decision within 90 business days we are deemed to have refused you access and you may appeal.

 We understand that the time required to examine records may mean that some researchers no longer require access to the records they requested.
 If you no longer need the records you have requested, please notify us at firstname.lastname@example.org.

 Under section 35 of the Archives Act, the National Archives has formally documented arrangements with agencies responsible for national security, defence, and international relations to provide advice to the Archives on whether information in records remains sensitive.

-If we refuse access, it is usually because the records contain sensitive information or information that is not in the open access period.
+If we refuse access, it is usually because the records contain exempt information or information that is not in the open access period.
 The information we exempt from public access falls into two broad areas:

 Prior to the end of December the taskforce during its three iterations resolved more than 66 per cent of the backlog of more than 20,000 applications.
-Only 6,729 applications remain to be processed, with just over 6,000 unique records still awaiting examination (there are a number of records that have been requested by more than one researcher).
-The remaining applications will be addressed within business-as-usual operational resources.
+As at 31 March 2019, only 5,000 applications submitted prior to 1 October remain to be processed, with just over 4,700 unique records still awaiting examination (there are a number of records that have been requested by more than one researcher).
+The remaining applications continue to be addressed within business-as-usual operational resources.